LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaActionsComposition.md

 ## A more complicated example

-Let's see a more complicated but common example of an authenticated action.
-The main problem is that we need to pass the authenticated user to the wrapped action and to wrap the original body parser to check the authentication.
+Let’s look at the more complicated but common example of an authenticated action.
+The main problem is that we need to pass the authenticated user to the wrapped action and to wrap the original body parser to perform the authentication.

 ```
 def Authenticated[A](action: User => Action[A]): Action[A] = {